 Pre-Order.
 Estimated January 2021 Shipping.

-- It's quick to teach (like get started in 30 seconds)
+- Quick to teach (start in 30 seconds)

-- It ends the night on a satisfying note of getting in one more quality game
+- The satisfaction of getting in one more quality game

-This game series exists because I want there to be more games like that.
+This game series exists because we believe there should be more games like that.
 We've focused on easy to teach before, but these are SUPER easy to teach.

-But there is enough strategy that after the game your mind will wander back to a couple of key turns, and you'll wonder if you should have played just a little bit differently.
+Don't let the simplicity trick you though.
+There is enough strategy that after the game your mind will wander back to a couple of key turns, and you'll wonder "Should I have played just a little bit differently?"

 Sequoia Designed by Chad DeShon

 where the spinner lands on the spot that helps you but not your opponents.

 where you have to decide if it is worth fighting for the best spot or better to grab multiple spots where there is less competition.